 The National DEC Conference will be held August 29-31, 2023 in Kansas City, MO!

-Core DEC-Awareness Training and DEC Approach - Moving from Awareness to Action Training, which were developed by the National Alliance for Drug Endangered Children, are available in Iowa.
-To learn more about these free trainings, please contact Jennifer Sleiter at Jennifer.email@example.com or (515)224-3300.
+Core DEC-Awareness Training and DEC Approach - Moving from Awareness to Action Training are available in Iowa.
+These programs were developed by the National Alliance for Drug Endangered Children.
+To learn more about these free trainings, please contact Jennifer Sleiter at Jennifer.firstname.lastname@example.org or (515)224-3300.